jrpaige/Solar/README.md

 The relationship between technology, climate change, and awareness relative to renewable energy creates interesting nuances for the future of the energy sector.
 Over 1.6 million observations collected from 1998 - 2018 of solar panel installations were used in the project, of which 95% consisted of residential installations.
 The project’s model employs univariate ARIMA time series analysis to generate a forecast for a cost_per_watt target variable.
 The exploratory aspect of the project provided an opportunity to understand time series analysis on a granular level.

 Tech Stack Used:
-Python, Numpy, Pandas, Scikit-Learn, Matplotlib, Math, SciPy, StatsModels, Pyramid,  CPI,
+Python, Numpy, Pandas, Scikit-Learn, Matplotlib, Math, SciPy, StatsModels, Pyramid,  CPI, Seaborn,

 Fun Fact about: